Victorlopo/ML-Workflow-AWS/README.md

 ### Model Deployment

 The model is deployed on an `ml.m5.xlarge` instance.
 This instance type is chosen for its balance of compute, memory, and networking capabilities, suitable for most general-purpose workloads.

+## AWS Step Functions Workflow

+The machine learning workflow is orchestrated using AWS Step Functions, which coordinates three distinct Lambda functions to manage the end-to-end prediction process:

+### Step 1: Image Processing Lambda
+This function is responsible for preprocessing the batch of images to be analyzed.
+It prepares and serializes the images, ensuring they are in the correct format before sending them to the prediction model.

+### Step 2: Prediction Lambda
+After the images are processed, this Lambda function handles the prediction by invoking the SageMaker endpoint where the model is deployed.
+It sends the serialized images to the model and retrieves the prediction results.

+### Step 3: Threshold and Notification Lambda
+The final Lambda function in the workflow applies a predefined confidence threshold to the predictions.
+If the prediction confidence is below the threshold, it indicates a potentially unreliable prediction.
+In such cases:

+- The function constructs a JSON payload containing details of the images that did not meet the confidence threshold.
+- This payload is published to an SNS topic.
+- A notification, along with the details, is then automatically sent to the owner of the function via email, alerting them to the low-confidence predictions.

+### SNS Integration
+AWS Simple Notification Service (SNS) is used for notifying stakeholders.
+This setup ensures that any issues with prediction confidence are promptly communicated, allowing for quick action and oversight.

+This orchestrated workflow ensures a robust predictive system where each component is optimized for specific tasks, improving efficiency and maintaining high standards of predictive accuracy.